 What is an SI leader?SI leaders are students themselves who have taken the class before and earned a high grade.
 They are prepared to share with other students what they have learned about how to study effectively for the course.
 They know the course content and are anxious to help guide students through it.
 They’ll also be in class every day, taking notes and listening closely to the professor.

-How are SI leaders selected?Students are selected by their cooperating faculty members in conjunction with the Academic Support Center.
+How are SI leaders selected?Students are selected by their cooperating faculty members in conjunction with Academic Support.
 They must meet a minimum GPA requirement of 3.0 and have received an A or B in the course for which they are assigned.

 What’s in it for the students?Research shows that students who attend SI sessions are regularly average one half to one full letter grade higher than their classmates who choose not to attend.
 Attending SI helps students develop a better understanding of course content as well as more effective ways of studying.